Chen Yunhua

-Chen Yunhua (陈运华; born 14 September 1999) is a Chinese football player who currently plays for Jiangxi Lushan in the China League One.
+Chen Yunhua (陈运华; born 14 September 1999) is a Chinese football player who currently plays for Jiangxi Lushan in the China League Two.

 Playing career

 Chen Yunhua would play for the Hebei China Fortune youth team before he joined Japanese J3 League club Grulla Morioka on 28 March 2018.
 He would make his debut on 11 November 2018 in a league game against YSCC Yokohama that ended in a 3-2 victory.
 At the end of the season he returned to Hebei who loaned him out to third tier football club Wuhan Three Towns in the 2020 China League Two season.
 At his time in Wuhan he would go on to aid them in winning the division title and promotion into the second tier.